isomerpages/moe-marsilingpri/_distinctive-programmes/Growth Mindset/About Growth Mindset.md

 <h4></h4>
 <h4><strong>About Growth Mindset (GM)</strong></h4>
 <h4>Growth Mindset @ MPS</h4>
-<p>Growth Mindset @ MPS or GeM@MPS is a whole-school approach adopted since
+<p>Growth Mindset @ MPS is a whole-school approach adopted since 2017 to
-2017 to raise our students’ attainment and motivation.
+raise our students’ attainment and motivation.
 It aims to foster a culture of care and excellence in the school and nurture students’ inner drive to succeed, through deliberate efforts to build a growth mindset (GM), an affirmative teacher-student relationships (TSR) and peer support and relationships (PSR).</p>
 <p></p>
 <h4>What is Growth Mindset?</h4>
 <p>World-renowned Stanford University psychologist and one of the world’s